|

 the two women also appears in both novels.
 Mrs McNinn

-is an sour, disenfranchised housewife whose only relief
+is a sour, disenfranchised housewife whose only relief

 is found in the manic redecorating of her small suburban